rorycawley/fintan/JOURNAL.md

 Reading [AI Agent asking clarifying questions](https://www.anupshinde.com/clarifying-ai-agent-python/) I can see that the LLM can ask clarifying questions until everything is clear and understood.
 The LLM can detect what is vague or missing and ask one clarifying question at a time, looping until all of the data it know it needs is confirmed.
 What's good about this is that it reduces silent errors.

 Reading [LLM-Powered SQL Agent](https://www.anupshinde.com/building-ai-agents-in-python-series/) I see how you can use the techniques mentioned above to create a SQL powered AI Agent.

+# 8th Sep 2025

+I created lots of code and tests for the simple python decision agent.
+Am learning a lot.